stylkand/Multimedia-Technology/README.md

 - Java SE-11
 - gson 2.8.5.jar file

-Project's assignment and report are written in greek.
+Assignment and report are written in greek.